Iran says in touch with powers on new talks, EU denies it

 China, which shares Russia's dislike of the new Western moves to stop Iran exporting oil, said U.S. sanctions that Obama signed into law on December 31 had no basis in international law.

+"As for some countries imposing unilateral sanctions on Iran, that is not international law and other countries are under no obligation to participate," Li Song, a deputy director-general of the Foreign Ministry's Department of Arms Control and Disarmament, told an online question-and-answer session.

-Iranian politicians said Obama had written to Supreme Leader Ayatollah Ali Khamenei repsonding to Tehran's threat to close the Strait of Hormuz if sanctions prevent it selling oil.
+Iranian politicians said that in reply to Tehran's threat to close the Strait of Hormuz, if sanctions prevent it selling oil, Obama has written to the senior cleric who sits atop the Islamic Republic's power structure.

 "The first part of letter has a threatening stance and the second part has a stance of negotiation and friendship."